 Your course is available to you online 24/7.
-That means you can log in and out whenever you want and from any computer that has Internet access!
+That means you can log in and out whenever you want and from any computer that has Internet access.
 When you log back in, we'll take you back to the exact place you left off.
 Doesn't that sound better than spending time in a classroom?
-And if you have a question about course content, you can access Customer Service through 24/7 online chat.
+And if you have a question about course content, customer support is open 7 days a week.

 How do I get my drivers license if I'm over 18 and under 25 years old?